ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ### Verifier Retrieval

-It is possible to for a Relying Party to follow the Background-Check Model defined in Section 5.2 of {{I-D.ietf-rats-architecture}}.
+It is possible to for a Relying Party to follow the Background-Check Model defined in Section 5.2 of {{-rats-arch}}.
 In this case, a Relying Party will receive Attestation Results containing the Trustworthiness Vector directly from a Verifier.
 These Attestation Results can then be used by the Relying Party in determining the appropriate treatment for interactions with the Attester.